10 Things To Do In Oxford, England – Perfect Weekend Trip

 10 Things To Do In Oxford, England - Perfect Weekend Trip

 The Oxford Castle, on the other hand, often goes unnoticed.
-It’s not just another dreary castle in the backdrop of the UK: the Oxford Castle offers both a stunning view from St. George’s Tower and a visit to a creepy crypt that’s been under the castle for more than 900 years.
+It’s not just another dreary castle in the backdrop of the UK: Oxford Castle offers both a stunning view from St. George’s Tower and a visit to a creepy crypt that’s been under the castle for more than 900 years.

 9. Indulge Your Sweet Tooth at George & Davis’ Ice Cream Cafes

-George and Davis’ Ice Cream Cafes are perhaps one of Oxford’s best examples of unique and vibrant cuisine approach.
+George and Davis’ Ice Cream Cafes are perhaps one of Oxford’s best examples of a unique and vibrant cuisine approach.
 These ice cream cafes are open till midnight every day and offer a large variety of delicious, fluffy baked goods, bagels, and, well… ice cream!

 Whether you’re buying warm baked goods for a morning breakfast or delicious ice cream for a rainy afternoon, tourists who have been to Oxford recommend visiting G&D’s Ice Cream Cafes at least once.